 - 9. The Complainant presented evidence (C-1 & C-2) and argument for the CARB's review and consideration. - 10.
-The Complainant presented leasing information which included current office leases within the subject property (C-1, p.
-10) as well as leases in other AA class properties (C-1, p.
-48) to support a requested revision to the lease rates utilized in the 2011 assessment.
+The Complainant presented leasing information which included current office leases within the subject property (C-1, page 11) as well as leases in other AA properties (C-1, p.
+12 & 13) to support a requested revision to the lease rates utilized in the 2011 assessment.
 The Complainant is requesting an office lease rate of \$25.00 per square foot for the subject property.

-- 11. As further support for the requested lease rate revision the Complainant provided the rent roll for the subject property as of December 31, 2010 (C-1, pp. 16-47). - 12.
-The Complainant referenced the Alberta Assessor's Association Valuation Guide (C-1, pp. 68-74) to illustrate the importance of utilizing lease data near the valuation date to determine market lease rates in property assessments. - 13.
-The Complainant referenced third party market data (C-1, pp. 75-80) to illustrate market trends and ranges of asking lease rates for properties in the same market area and of a similar classification as the subject property.
-The Complainant noted that the data presented indicated that the subject property was over assessed with respect to the market lease rate applied to office space. - 14.
-The Complainant presented an actual income analysis of the subject property (C-1, p.
-14) that when combined with the assessed capitalization rate of 7.5% produced a valuation for the subject property of \$240,199,500 in order to illustrate the Complainant's claim that the subject property was over assessed.
-The Complainant did not rely on the actual income analysis as the basis for the requested reduction to the 2011 assessment. - 15.
-The Complainant noted that the City had performed a data correction on the 2011 assessed office lease rates based on data received from the 2011 request for information from property managers.
+- 11. The Complainant referenced the Alberta Assessors' Association Valuation Guide (C-1, p.
+41-47) to illustrate the importance of utilizing lease data near the valuation date to determine market lease rates in property assessments. - 12.
+The Complainant referenced third party market data (C-1, p.
+48-53) to illustrate market trends and ranges of asking lease rates for properties in the same market area and of a similar classification as the subject property.
+The Complainant noted that the data presented indicated that the subject property was over assessed with respect to the market lease rate applied to office space. - 13.
+To illustrate the Complainant's claim that the subject property was over assessed, the Complainant presented an actual income analysis of the subject property (C-1, p.
+40) that when combined with the assessed capitalization rate of 7.5% produced a valuation for the subject property of \$82,644,500.
+The Complainant did not rely on the actual income analysis as the basis for the requested reduction to the 2011 assessment. - 14.
+The Complainant noted that the City had performed a data correction (C-1, pp. 16-17) on the 2011 assessed office lease rates based on data received from the 2011 request for information from property managers.
 The data correction revised the 2011 assessed market lease rates for office space from \$31.00 to \$29.00 per square foot for AA classed space.
-The Complainant noted that the data correction was an indication of errors in the 2011 assessment and that the correction did not go far enough to adjust for actual market conditions experienced at the valuation date. - 16.
-The Complainant also noted a variance between the assessed office, CRU and storage areas versus actual areas but during the course of the hearing agreed to accept the areas presented in the Respondent's pro-forma (C-1, p.
-12). - 17.
+The Complainant noted that the data correction was an indication of errors in the 2011 assessment and that the correction did not go far enough to adjust for actual market conditions experienced at the valuation date. - 15.
+The Complainant also noted a variance between the assessed office and storage areas versus actual areas but during the course of the hearing agreed to accept the areas presented in the Respondent's pro-forma (C-1, p.
+17). - 16.
 The Complainant presented rebuttal evidence (C-2) which graphed lease rates (data sourced from both the Complainant and the Respondent) from January 2010 onward to represent a declining market in office lease rates approaching the valuation date of July 1, 2010.
-The evidence presented indicated a trend at the valuation date towards the requested office market lease rates of \$25.00 per square foot for AA properties. - 18.
+The evidence presented indicated a trend at the valuation date towards the requested office market lease rates of \$25.00 per square foot for AA properties. - 17.
+The Complainant noted that the sale of the subject property for \$115,000,000 on Dec.
+16, 2011 (introduced by the Respondent) further supported a reduction to the 2011 assessment.
+While the transaction was post-facto (after the July 1, 2010 valuation date), when time adjusted back to the valuation date it would indicate a value of \$96,000,000. - 18.
 In summary the Complainant requested the 2011 assessed market lease rates for office space be revised to \$25.00 per square foot for the subject property.
-This revision to office lease rates would reduce the 2011 assessment from \$291,417,500 to \$240,199,500 (C-1, p.
-13).
-Note the requested value would require revision to correspond to the agreed upon lease areas.
+This revision to office lease rates would reduce the 2011 assessment from \$131,473,500 to \$107,007,000 (C-1, p.
+18).